 It's sometimes difficult for researchers to know whether the anxiety disorder has caused physical changes in neural cells, or whether those physical characteristics were already there.
 Dr. Shaili Jain M.D., a PTSD expert and author of The Unspeakable Mind, explains that there are three main areas of neural tissue implicated in PTSD: the hippocampus, the frontal lobe, and the amygdala.
 The hippocampus, she explains, "is a part of the brain that's located in the temporal lobe where we process memories.
 It's smaller in people who have post-traumatic stress, but we don't know why."
 It's a case of chicken and egg, she notes: "We don't know if they were born with a smaller hippocampus and that somehow made them more vulnerable to trauma, or if it shrunk after they were exposed to trauma."

-The frontal lobe and the amygdala can also bear the physical marks of PTSD.
-The amygdala is the part of the brain where we process emotions like fear and anger, while the frontal lobe is where we execute judgement and plan our actions, Dr. Jain tells Bustle.
+The frontal lobe and the amygdala can also bear the physical marks of the disorder.
+The amygdala is the area where we process emotions like fear and anger, while the frontal lobe is where we execute judgement and plan our actions, Dr. Jain tells Bustle.
 "The amygdala is over-active in people who have PTSD, and the frontal lobe is under-active," she says.
 The amygdala's over-sensitivity is why "people with PTSD see danger when danger isn't there," she explains, while the damage to the frontal lobe explains symptoms like recklessness, impulsivity and anger.
 "In PTSD," she says, "the frontal lobe isn't thinking things through.
 It's not processing information correctly."

 Their brain turns on both brain and body pathways and activates stress response systems.